Universal-Team/db/docs/_ds/twilight-menu.md

   <li>As the Wood UI theme has been re-written using the R4 theme as the base (as
-  a way to work around the SD corruption bug), elements of the R4 theme have been left over, such as the message box (used by per-game settings and cheat menus, as well as general messages), and the code which loads the game icons and infos (scrolling speed may vary, as a result).</li>
+  a way to work around the SD corruption bug), elements of the R4 theme have been left over, such as the message box (used by per-game settings and cheat menus, as well as general messages), English-only text, and the code which loads the game icons and infos (scrolling speed may vary, as a result).</li>

   <li>Pressing START in Wood UI will open DS Classic Menu.</li>